Overview

 video_search (the event-level toggle) and video_selfie_search (the selfie-driven video toggle) returned by Event Details must be true.Why Two Endpoints?

-Producing a video clip is substantially more expensive than searching for photos: it has to scan every video frame index, run face matching, decide on the best time window per source video, and finally invoke the clipping service.
-We split this into:POST /video-clipping/search-by-selfie— accepts the selfie, persists a record, and immediately enqueues background processing.
-Returns arequest_idyou can poll.GET /video-clipping/{request_id}— reads the cached result and returns a structured status payload (with clip URLs once ready).
+Producing a video clip is substantially more expensive than searching for photos: it has to scan every video frame index, run face matching, decide on the best time window per source video, and generate playable video clips.
+We split this into:POST /video-clipping/search-by-selfie— accepts the selfie or a Face Searchrequest_id, persists the record, and starts clip generation.GET /video-clipping/{request_id}— reads the cached result and returns a structured status payload with clip URLs once available.

 request_id follows the same idempotency model as Face Search — see Conventions.